-We remain grateful to our various partners, including the continual support of the Singapore Economic Development Board (EDB), both as a key contributor of editorial content and as an important distribution channel through the EDB offices worldwide.
-And as always, we would like to thank our advertisers for their loyal support and we hope that you will continue to find this guide relevant.
-We appreciate any comment or feedback that will help us improve our publication further.
+Lastly, we would like to take this opportunity to thank our advertisers for their support, without which this guide would not have been possible.
+We hope you will continue to find this guide relevant and we will appreciate any comment or feedback that will help us improve our publication further.
 Do feel free to drop us an email at email@example.com.

 Derrick Tan, Ph.D.